 It's not a lie that here at Kanbanize, we are big fans of business agility.
 Every day, we read, write, research, and implement our new findings on Agile in our organization.
 We also give our best in our day-to-day work to practice what we preach.
 However, blindly preaching that a coin is one-sided, doesn't wipe out the existence of the other side.

 We won't be these blind preachers.
-Agile is far from a silver bullet, and the adoption of an Agile methodology or framework won't lead your organization to a successful agile transformation.
-Such change has its challenges and issues, which, if not addressed correctly, will inevitably lead to another failed transformation and another blog post explaining, "Why Agile doesn't work."
+Agile is far from a silver bullet.
+Simply adopting Agile methods without understanding what means to be Agile , won't lead your organization to a successful transformation.
+In addition, such change has its challenges and issues, which, if not addressed correctly, will inevitably lead to another failed transformation and another blog post explaining, "Why Agile doesn't work."

 Just don't give up on Agile.
 It's worth it.